pybokeh/dagster-sklearn/readme.md

 code at a time in the examples make it difficult to follow or causes you to have to scroll up or down to see the rest of the code.

 ### Getting Started
+With this repo, you can run the example with Docker or without.
 Clone this repo.
 Then modify the [workspace.yaml](src/workspace.yaml) file and replace the path to the python executable with the path to your python executable for the environment which has dagster installed.
-There is also a `workspace_docker.yaml` file that you can ignore if you're not using Docker.
+There is also a `workspace_docker.yaml` file that you can use if using Docker.
+Otherwise, you can ignore it.

 Then create a `DAGSTER_HOME` environment variable.
 A sensible location could be:<br>
 `export DAGSTER_HOME=$HOME/.dagster` for Linux/Mac<br>